St James' Way 4 days

 Day 2 Silchester to Dummer 16.0 miles

-After a hearty breakfast we will collect you from Wokefield and transport you back to the English Camino.
+After a hearty breakfast we will collect you from Little London and transport you back to the St James’ Way.
 The route will take you through fields and country lanes until you reach the Church of St James in Bramley.
 Take some time to look at the medieval wall paintings including a depiction of St James, plus the largest passport stamp on the Camino.

 After 5 miles walking you will reach the Queen College Arms pub in Pamber End, a good stopping point for coffee or lunch.